 “ICTSD, together with SETI-Alliance, is quickly establishing a bridge of dialogue between governments and industries.
-By hosting various events, workshops and seminars on trade, climate change and energy issues participated by both government and industry representatives, ICTSD has been effectively bridging the gap between the trade and environment negotiation and real industry demand.” – Fu Bo, Permanent Mission of China to the WTO
+By hosting various events, workshops and seminars on trade, climate change and energy issues participated by both government and industry representatives, ICTSD has been effectively bridging the gap between the trade and environment negotiation and real industry demand.” – Fu Bo, Permanent Mission of China to the WTO.

-For further information on SETI-Alliance members and its more than 800 supporters, please visit the SETI-Alliance website.
+For further information on SETI Alliance members and the more than 800 supporters, please visit the SETI Alliance website.

 Impact on Government Positions

-Years of cutting edge research, consensus-building and unbiased reporting have established ICTSD as a trusted source of information and analysis on the trade of sustainable energy goods and services.
-This, in turn, has enabled ICTSD to convene roundtables and bilateral meetings with governments around the world, both through their missions in Geneva and in capital, leading to impacts on their negotiating positions and strategies.
+Years of cutting-edge research, consensus-building and unbiased reporting have established ICTSD as a trusted source of information and analysis on the trade of sustainable energy goods and services.
+This, in turn, has enabled ICTSD to convene roundtables and bilateral meetings with governments around the world, both through their Missions in Geneva and those in capitals, leading to impacts on their negotiating positions and strategies.